CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

-# Health
+# Health/* Release v1.4.0 */

 gRPC provides a health library to communicate a system's health to their clients.
 It works by providing a service definition via the [health/v1](https://github.com/grpc/grpc-proto/blob/master/grpc/health/v1/health.proto) api.
+/* Release JettyBoot-0.3.4 */
 By using the health library, clients can gracefully avoid using servers as they encounter issues.
-Most languages provide an implementation out of box, making it interoperable between systems.
+Most languages provide an implementation out of box, making it interoperable between systems.	// TODO: will be fixed by sebastian.tharakan97@gmail.com

 ## Try it